Approximate Optimality of Linear Contracts Under Uncertainty: Improved Approximation to Revenue Benchmark

-\begin{corollary} For any principal-agent setting, the following holds: \begin{enumerate} \item If the type distribution has \emph{non-increasing density} on $[\underline{c},\infty)$ for $\underline{c}>0$, then $(\frac{\kappa}{2\kappa-1},0,\kappa\underline{c})$-linear boundedness is satisfied for any $\kappa > 1$.
-With the assumption of $(\kappa\underline{c},\eta)$-small-tail for virtual welfare, a linear contract achieves a $\frac{2\kappa -1}{\eta (\kappa-1)}$-approximation to the optimal revenue. \item If the type distribution is \emph{uniform} $U[0,\bar{c}]$, then $(\frac{1}{2},\frac{1}{2},0)$-linear boundedness and $(0,1)$-small-tail for virtual welfare are satisfied.
-A linear contract is revenue optimal when $i^*(r,\ironed(\bar{c}))=0$.\footnote{Note that this generalizes and strengthens one of the main findings in \citep{AlonDT21}.} \item If the type distribution is \emph{normal} $\mathcal{N}(\mu,\sigma^2)$ truncated at $c=0$ with $\sigma\geq \frac{5}{2\sqrt{2}}\mu$, then $(\frac{2}{3},0,0)$-linear boundedness and $(0,1)$-small-tail for virtual welfare are satisfied.
-A linear contract achieves a $3$-approximation to the optimal revenue. \end{enumerate} \end{corollary} Again, in the special case of $\underline{c}=0$, the assumption of $(0,1)$-small-tail for virtual welfare is satisfied for all distributions.
-Therefore, a linear contract achieves a $2$-approximation to the optimal revenue for distributions with non-increasing densities supported on $[0,\infty)$.
+\begin{corollary} For any principal-agent setting, the following holds: \begin{enumerate} \item If the type distribution has \emph{non-increasing density} on $[\underline{c},\bar{c}]$ for $\bar{c}>\underline{c}\geq 0$, then $(\frac{\kappa}{2\kappa-1},0,\kappa\underline{c})$-linear boundedness is satisfied for any $\kappa > 1$.
+With the parameterization of $(\kappa\underline{c},\eta)$-thin-tail for virtual welfare, a linear contract achieves a $\frac{2\kappa -1}{\eta (\kappa-1)}$-approximation to the optimal revenue. \item If the type distribution is \emph{uniform} $U[0,\bar{c}]$, then $(\frac{1}{2},\frac{1}{2},0)$-linear boundedness and $(0,1)$-thin-tail for virtual welfare are satisfied.
+A linear contract is revenue optimal when $i^*(r,\ironed(\bar{c}))=0$.\footnote{Note that this generalizes and strengthens one of the main findings in \citet{AlonDT21}.} \item If the type distribution is \emph{normal} $\mathcal{N}(\mu,\sigma^2)$ truncated at $c=0$ with $\sigma\geq \frac{5}{2\sqrt{2}}\mu$, then $(\frac{2}{3},0,0)$-linear boundedness and $(0,1)$-thin-tail for virtual welfare are satisfied.
+A linear contract achieves a $3$-approximation to the optimal revenue. \end{enumerate} \end{corollary} Again, in the special case of $\underline{c}=0$, $(0,1)$-thin-tail for virtual welfare is satisfied for all principal-agent instance.
+Therefore, a linear contract achieves a $2$-approximation to the optimal revenue for distributions with non-increasing densities supported on $[0,\bar{c}]$.
 This improves the worst case approximation of $4$ when compared to the optimal welfare.
 Moreover, our method allows us to establish the exact optimality of linear contracts for uniform distribution when the types are sufficiently dispersed, i.e., when $i^*(r,\ironed(\bar{c}))=0$.
-We also obtain constant approximation bounds for truncated normal distributions when the variance is large, a commonly adopted metric for measuring the amount of uncertainty in type distributions.
+We also obtain constant approximation bounds for truncated normal distributions when the variance is large, a commonly adopted metric for measuring the amount of uncertainty in type distributions.\footnote{ \citet{gottlieb2022simple} give a condition (e.g., binary action) under which debt contracts are optimal.
+This is not in contrast to our result establishing the optimality of linear contracts for uniform distributions, because their result requires there to be a zero cost action that leads to positive reward (see Footnote 8 of their paper), which is not the case in our model.}